WHAT IS

 A long time coming

-Anthony’s edible garden started in 2016 with a polytunnel, a ‘handful’ of organic seeds, a lively compost heap, some feathered friends, and the curiosity to grow, cook and taste the many different plant varieties.
+Anthony’s edible garden began in 2016 with a polytunnel, a ‘handful’ of organic seeds, a lively compost heap, a few feathered friends, and an unrelenting curiosity to grow, cook, and taste a wide variety of edible plants.

-As many people who know Anthony say, his curiosity and passion for food and drink are at the heart of who he is.
-Whether exploring a farmers’ market, embarking on a culinary tour, growing a new vegetable, visiting a local producer, sharing a meal, or immersing himself in a new culture, food and drink are always at the forefront of his mind.
+As many people who know him would say, curiosity and a deep passion for food and drink are at the heart of who he is.
+Whether exploring a farmers’ market, embarking on a culinary journey, growing a new vegetable, visiting a local producer, cooking and sharing a meal, or immersing himself in a new culture, food is always the thread that connects it all.

-Why does Ireland only commercially grow a limited number of varieties of fruit, herbs, and vegetables?
+Why does Ireland commercially grow such a limited range of fruit, herbs, and vegetables?

-Could I grow some of the delicious fruits, herbs, and vegetables I crave when I return home from my travels?
+Could I grow the fruits, herbs, and vegetables I crave when I return home from my travels?

-What happened to all the culinary herbs I read about in old cookery and gardening books?
+What happened to the fragrant culinary herbs written about in old cookery and gardening books?

 If Ireland’s great houses and castles once grew tropical fruits, could we grow them again today?

-With climate change threatening crops, could some heritage varieties thrive where the more common ones might not?
+With climate change threatening crops, could some heritage varieties thrive where more common ones might not?

 And, most importantly, what would they taste like if I grew them myself?